0xabstracted/homato/README.md

 # Homato - Home Automation System

 Homato is a complete home automation solution that allows you to control various household devices remotely through a web interface.
-The system uses MQTT for reliable communication between the control interface and IoT devices.
+The system uses MQTT for reliable communication between the control interface and IoT devices, with added Bluetooth connectivity for easy setup and configuration.

 ## Features